Lake Tahoe in Winter – Snow-capped peaks, sapphire waters, and the kind of winter wonderland that makes you believe in magic again.

 Snack: The Oyster Bar

 Oysters are a huge treat for those of us from landlocked states, and a classier way to apres (or late night snack, they’re open until 2 a.m.).
-Located inside the Hard Rock, the Oyster Bar makes New Orleans favorites like gumbo, seafood boils, and jambalaya right in front of you and you’ll be hard-pressed to not let the creole spices tempt and tantalize.
+Located inside the Hard Rock, the Oyster Bar makes New Orleans favorites like gumbo, seafood boils, and jambalaya right in front of you and you’ll be hard-pressed to not let the Cajun spices tempt and tantalize.

 Apres: Riva Grill